hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 May 2013: The main caveat with re-implementing for one of these alternative Python implementations is that they don't support the full ("official") Python language.
 Thus, users might be frustrated that code they type into this tutor doesn't run exactly like code they type into the official Python interpreter.
+That said, though, a Skulpt implementation would still be useful, as long as users understand its limitations and caveats, and that it doesn't support the full Python language in all of its glory (or its weird edge-case behaviors).